 As a newbie, you are not familiar with music notes for sure.
 This is similar when you were a child and learned how to know letters of the alphabet.

-But, allow me to show a right way so that you can learn piano notes well!
+But, allow me to show the right way so that you can learn piano notes well!
 Let’s begin with a simplified form – Do-Re-Mi-Fa-So-La-Si-Do.
 You know it, don’t you?

 Sit in the middle of the piano and look for the C key on the keyboard.
 It’s the first white key to the left of a group of two black ones.
 Start practicing this form above and remember to sing it out loud.